-- We develop a global optimal algorithm and two divide-and-conquer algorithms for our sensor placement problem.
-The optimal algorithm minimizes the number of sensors while meeting specified requirements on system detection probability and false alarm rate.
-By exploiting the unique structure of the problem, the divide-and-conquer algorithms can find nearoptimal solutions at significantly lower computational cost. - We validate our approach through extensive numerical results as well as simulations based on the real data traces collected in a vehicle detection experiment [8].
+- We develop both global optimal and efficient divideand-conquer heuristics for our sensor placement problem.
+By exploiting the unique structure of the problem, the divide-and-conquer heuristics can find near-optimal solutions at significantly lower computational cost. - We validate our approach through extensive numerical results as well as simulations based on the real data traces collected in a vehicle detection experiment [8].
 Our best algorithm runs up to 7-fold faster than the global optimal algorithm while using a comparable number of sensors in the placement.

 The rest of this paper is organized as follows.
 Section 2 reviews related work.
 Section 3 introduces the background of data fusion.
-In Section 4, we formally formulate our sensor placement problem for fusion-based target detection.
+In Section 4, we formulate our sensor placement problem for fusion-based target detection.
 In Section 5, we present our sensor placement algorithms.
-We evaluate our algorithms via numerical experiments and trace-driven simulations in Section 6 and Section 7, respectively.
+We evaluate our algorithms via trace-driven simulations and numerical experiments in Section 6 and Section 7, respectively.
 Section 8 concludes this paper.